© October 23, 2024 Howard Gardner, Shinri Furuzawa, Annie Stachura

 We have discussed some of the advances in our understanding of animal cognition.
 We now know that intelligence is not determined by brain size or configuration; that many animals exhibit a level of consciousness and self-awareness, along with considerable problem-solving skills and creative tool use.
 Animals have means of communication and ways of perceiving the world that humans have not yet decoded or cannot decipher without the help of technology.
 They also have complex social behavior and ways of interacting that seem both familiar and alien to us as humans.

-In speaking of the familiar, an anthropocentric focus can lead to biases, but also provides useful lens for understanding other species.
+In speaking of the familiar, an anthropocentric focus can lead to biases, but also provides a useful lens for understanding other species.
 Howard developed the theory of multiple intelligences to describe the range of human capacities; here we reflect on the existence and purview of those intelligences in other animal species.

 Linguistic intelligence: Many species have complex and varied forms of communication, though these may be very different from human language.